Diamonds-Mods/Diamonds-Dupe-Checker/README.md

 The simple answer to this question is No. All the mod does is check for duplicated items using the Hypixel API.

 # Download
-You can download the Diamond's-Dupe-Checker by clicking here
+You can download the Diamond's-Dupe-Checker by clicking https://github.com/Diamonds-Mods/Diamonds-Dupe-Checker/blob/main/DDC-4.1.2.jar

 # How do I set it up?
-1. Download the mod by clicking
+1. Download the mod by clicking https://github.com/Diamonds-Mods/Diamonds-Dupe-Checker/blob/main/DDC-4.1.2.jar

 2. Press WINDOWS + R and type %appdata%